evelikov92/mysql-qbuilder/README.md

 ```

-### If you don't trust of the developer then You have option to write query yourself like
+### If You don't trust of the developer then You have option to write Your own query

 ```JavaScript
 qBuilder.setCommand('SELECT * FROM Table WHERE id > ?')